cinfwatd/Comp6234D3/README.md

 + Chen Yen <ytc1g12>
 + Cinfwat Dogak <dzc1n15>

-In index.html every section is marked with a comment like <!-- Currency Section --> and you should add the HTML and/or JS code where it says : "Currency stuff goes here"
+In index.html every section is marked with a comment like <!- Currency Section -> <!- GDP Section -> and you should add the HTML and/or JS code where it says : "Currency stuff goes here"

 Add your charts JS files to graphs_js folder
 Add chart css files to graph_css folder